Balama2520/Balama2520/README.md

 </p>

 ---

-## 👨‍💻 About Me
+## 👨‍💻 About the Author

-**Software Engineer** with hands-on experience building **production-grade AI and full-stack systems** through industry internships and research projects.
-Specialized in **computer vision, SAR image processing**, and **machine learning model deployment**.
-Proven ability to design scalable REST APIs, optimize model performance, and deploy cloud-native applications using **Python, React, AWS, and Docker**.

-### 🎯 Current Role
+This repository is maintained by a software engineer with hands-on experience building **AI-driven and full-stack systems** through **research work and industry internships**.

+The primary areas of focus include **computer vision and SAR image processing**, spanning data preprocessing, model training, and deployment workflows.
+The goal across projects is to design **clean, explainable systems** and turn experimental models into **reliable, usable software**.

+---

+## 🎯 Research Experience
-**Research Assistant - AI/ML & Signal Processing** at **SRMIST Chennai** (Jan 2025 – Jun 2025)
+**Research Assistant – AI/ML & Signal Processing**
+**SRM Institute of Science and Technology (SRMIST), Chennai** | *Jan 2025 – Jun 2025*

-- Preprocessing large SAR and radar datasets using Python, NumPy, and OpenCV
+- Worked on preprocessing and analysis of **SAR and radar datasets** using Python, NumPy, and OpenCV
-- Training YOLOv8-based models for target detection with optimized inference
+- Trained and evaluated **YOLOv8-based models** for target detection with attention to inference efficiency
-- Implementing ESRGAN-based super-resolution for SAR image enhancement
+- Implemented **ESRGAN-based super-resolution** techniques for SAR image enhancement
-- Building computer vision pipelines with TensorFlow and PyTorch
+- Built and experimented with **computer vision pipelines** using TensorFlow and PyTorch

+---

-### 💼 Recent Experience
+## 💼 Industry Experience
-**Front-End Web Development Intern** at **IBM Innovation Centre** (Aug 2024 – Oct 2024)
+**Front-End Web Development Intern**
+**IBM Innovation Centre** | *Aug 2024 – Oct 2024*

-- Developed 12+ responsive React components improving mobile performance
+- Developed **responsive React components** with a focus on usability and performance
-- Integrated RESTful APIs using Node.js with optimized async workflows
+- Integrated frontend applications with **REST APIs** using Node.js
-- Collaborated in Agile sprints with cross-functional teams
+- Worked in **Agile development cycles**, collaborating with designers and backend engineers

+---

+## 🧠 Engineering Approach

+Across projects in this repository, the focus is on:

+- Designing systems that are **explainable, testable, and reproducible**
+- Prioritizing **architecture and correctness** over quick demos
+- Making trade-offs explicit and avoiding black-box behavior
+- Building software that can be **understood, debugged, and extended** by others

 ---